Scott says GOP ‘starved for hope’ as he moves toward ’24 bid

 Asked what would keep him from running, Scott indicated he was likely to move ahead with his bid.

 “So far, so good.
-I hope that we continue to have the same kind of success we’ve had so far,” he said in the AP interview.
+I hope that we continue to have the same kind of success we’ve had so far,” he told the AP.
 “And as long as we do, we’ll continue to move in the same direction.”

 For months, Scott has been developing the infrastructure to accompany a bid for the White House, building out his political action committee and visiting early voting states.
 In addition to his trip to Iowa, Scott will swing through the early voting state of New Hampshire this week before heading back to South Carolina for “breakfast, policy discussions, and political update” with donors.